Yuta Sugiura betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Yuta Sugiura of Japan watches his shot on the third hole during the second round of the 125th U.S. OPEN at Oakmont Country Club on June 13, 2025 in Oakmont, Pennsylvania.
+(Andy Lyons/Getty Images)

-Yuta Sugiura missed the cut with a score of 2-over in his most recent appearance at this tournament.
+Yuta Sugiura missed the cut at the Sony Open in Hawaii last year, posting a score of 2-over.
 He'll tee off at Waialae Country Club Jan.
 15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Sugiura's recent history at the Sony Open in Hawaii